Calabi-Yau properties of Postnikov diagrams

 \subsection{Main results}

 A Postnikov diagram, or alternating strand diagram \cite{postnikovtotal}, is a combinatorial object consisting of a collection of strands in the disc.
 It encodes a great deal of further combinatorial, algebraic and geometric data, mostly connected to questions regarding total positivity in the Grassmannian.
-From the point of view of this paper, the key piece of data encoded by a Postnikov diagram is that of an ice quiver with potential $(Q_D,F_D,W_D)$.
+From the point of view of this paper, the key piece of data encoded by a Postnikov diagram $D$ is that of an ice quiver with potential $(Q_D,F_D,W_D)$.
 Here $Q_D$ is a quiver with a distinguished subquiver $F_D$ which we call frozen, so that the pair $(Q_D,F_D)$ is an ice quiver, and the potential $W_D$ is, loosely speaking, a linear combination of cycles in $Q_D$ (see Definition~\ref{d:iqp} for a precise definition).
 The quiver $Q_D$ and the vertex set of $F_D$ determine a cluster algebra $\clustalg{D}$ with frozen variables; the reader unfamiliar with this construction can find details in, for example, Keller's survey \cite{kellercluster}.
 In this paper, we will explain how to use the triple $(Q_D,F_D,W_D)$ to construct an additive categorification of this cluster algebra, in the case that $D$ is connected.

 The construction proceeds via the frozen Jacobian algebra $A_D$ associated to $(Q_D,F_D,W_D)$, also known as the dimer algebra of $D$.
-This algebra is a quotient of the complete path algebra of $Q_D$ by the closure of an ideal generated by relations determined by $W_D$ and the arrows of $F_D$; again, precise definitions are found in Definition~\ref{d:iqp}.
+This algebra is a quotient of the complete path algebra of $Q_D$ by the closure of an ideal generated by relations computed using the data of the arrow set of $F_D$ (or, more directly, the complement of this set) and the potential $W_D$; again, precise definitions are found in Definition~\ref{d:iqp}.
 This algebra has a distinguished idempotent $e$, given by the sum of vertex idempotents over the vertices of $F_D$, from which we obtain a \emph{boundary algebra} $B_D=eA_De$.
 We will show that the category $\GP(B_D)$ of Gorenstein projective $B_D$-modules is our desired categorification.

 \begin{thm*}[cf.~Theorem~\ref{t:icytofrobcat} and Theorem~\ref{t:2cy-realisation}] Let $D$ be a connected Postnikov diagram, and let $B_D=eA_De$ be the boundary algebra of its dimer algebra.
 Then the category $\GP(B_D)$ is an additive categorification of the cluster algebra $\clustalg{D}$. \end{thm*}